cfrankston728/consensus_framework/README.md

 # Consensus Framework for Robust Statistical Locus Selection

-This package implements the mathematical framework described in "A General Consensus Framework for Robust Statistical Locus Selection" by Frankston et al. (2025).
+This package implements the mathematical framework described in "A General Consensus Framework for Robust Statistical Locus Selection" by Connor M. Frankston.

 ## Overview